GASTRONOMY

 Our wine collection features over 350 labels from across Europe, offering a range of styles and flavors, including unique Orange Wines, Ancestral Wines, Sherry Wines, and more.
 We aim to surprise and delight our guests with new and memorable wine experiences that go beyond the usual.

 Every day at lunch, we offer light, fresh, and fruity wines, focusing mainly on national selections.
-For dinner, our sommelier, David, carefully curates wines to perfectly complement each dish.
+For dinner, our sommelier, David Raya, carefully curates wines to perfectly complement each dish.
 These include rare and top-tier wines, with only a few bottles available, each served with a story that adds a touch of prose and poetry to the experience.